alexsanchez272/price-service-hexagonal/README.md

 3. The coverage report will be generated in the `target/site/jacoco` directory.
 Open the `index.html` file in a web browser to view the report.

-You can also configure your IDE to show coverage information inline with your code.
-Refer to your IDE's documentation for instructions on integrating JaCoCo.

 ## API Usage

 **Endpoint:**